itspriddle/josh.fail/_posts/2022-07-04-red-dead-redemption-2.md

 ---

+**2022-07-06**

+- OMG, I can't believe I missed the watch on the pause screen.
+I equipped one and thought that was the only way to know the time in-game.
+- Shot a hotel clerk in the face on accident 😂.
+- Asked a friend for a spoiler free explanation on the Bounty system.
+I basically guessed what it was as I was typing it out.
+He answered me... about 2 mins after I wandered into a Post Office and figured the answer out in-game.

 **2022-07-05**

 - Spent the day at work looking forward to playing more.
 I think I'm starting to get sucked in.
 - The open-world-ness is so tough in the beginning.
 I'm never sure what exactly I'm supposed to be doing...
+- I'm now referring to O'Driscolls as O'Doyles.
+- Why do I keep losing so many hats?!

 **2022-07-04**